KKshitiz/J.A.R.V.I.S/README.md

         - Open up applications
         - ability to add coded responses using voice

+    - ##### Desktop GUI application
+      - alternative to voice controlled actions
+      - user login to change settings
+      - Futuristic animations
+      - monitor all the functions of jarvis
+      - manual control of jarvis features

     - ##### App based interaction module / Messenger Bot
-      -to indirectly communicates with the rest of the Hardware and Software components from anywhere
+      - to indirectly communicates with the rest of the Hardware and Software components from anywhere

 ### How to start working :